JavonDavis/Todoist-automation/README.md

 There's also few essentials needed to run the automation.

-1. The Todoist apk file - This file needs to be placed in the apps directory in the source folder
+1. The Todoist apk file - This file needs to be placed in the apps directory in the src folder
 2. The environment(.env) file - This file needs to be placed in the root of the project and should look something like this

 ```bash